MartinBucko/bluetooth-checker/README.md

 # Node.js Bluetooth Checker

-Bluetoot scan devices, check last visible state and call some scripts if device is visible again.
+Bluetooth scan devices, check last visible state and call some scripts if device is visible again.

 ## Based on